If you want to know the future of the economy, just ask a Millennial.

 If you, like me, are in this age group, you probably remember the days of dial-up Internet and landlines, which has now been transformed to smartphones and gigabit Internet speeds that support an array of on-demand services.
 You’ve swapped brick and mortar stores, taxis and banks for the likes of Amazon, Lyft, and online-only financial management.

 So when you’re getting married and having a child, and it’s time to buy life insurance, don’t you expect technology to be there to help you find and purchase the right policy?
+Is whole vs term life the best option for you?

 Until recently, buying affordable, high-quality life insurance coverage was impossible to do online.
 A medically underwritten term policy – which is usually the better, more affordable option for healthy young parents – could not be purchased without meeting with an agent, filling out paper applications, taking a medical exam and then waiting several weeks to hear back about your coverage eligibility and final rate.